Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

 ![image](https://user-images.githubusercontent.com/36343326/175235792-55d6f4df-5111-4739-8556-e6d46349df43.png)

-## 7. Top 5 contributors
+## 7. Top contributing variables

-After you click on a particular event, the Event details tab indicates which sensors contributed the most to that event.
+After you click on a particular event, the event details tab indicates which sensors contributed the most to that event.
 Users can select top 5/10/15 contributors at one time from the dropdown.

-- `contributors` is a list containing the contribution score of each variable.
+- `Top contributors` is a list containing the contribution score of each variable.
 Higher contribution scores indicate higher possibility of the root cause.
 This list is often used for interpreting anomalies as well as diagnosing the root causes.
+- `Contribution scores` for the top 30 variables will total to 100%.
+- `Correlated Variables`: this field will show which variables have significant correlation change in with the corresponding top contributing variable.

 For contribution score color scale: